Dario-Lloshi-Development-LLC/NurMakkah/religious_accuracy_certificate.md

     *   Strategies for managing crowds safely.
     *   Using technology (like the app) to enhance the pilgrimage experience.

-**Justification:** The Hajj journey presents modern challenges that classical texts do not address.
+**Justification:** The Nur Makkah journey presents modern challenges that classical texts do not address.
 This section provides critical, practical advice that enhances the safety, health, and overall well-being of the pilgrim, making the app not just a religious guide, but a holistic travel companion.

 ---

 **Initial Content Verification Phase: COMPLETED**

-All major sections related to the initial stages of Hajj and Umrah have been reviewed and enhanced with authentic references and contemporary context.
+All major sections related to the initial stages of Nur Makkah and Umrah have been reviewed and enhanced with authentic references and contemporary context.
 The application is now a much more reliable and authoritative guide for pilgrims.